vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 `vcl.CustomDifferentiableLogic("qllAdditive")`; a worked example lives alongside the chapter code.

-**A note on the current release.** The sections above describe the framework and the Vehicle interface, and both are stable.
-We do not, however, present trained-and-verified results here.
-In Vehicle 0.27.1 the loss compiled from a `forall` quantifier does not behave as the objective above requires: widening the input region, or searching it harder, makes the compiled loss report the property as *better* satisfied rather than worse.
-Since the framework depends on that inner maximisation being a genuine worst case, we have deferred the experimental half of this chapter until the behaviour is resolved upstream, rather than report numbers we cannot stand behind.
-Readers can reproduce the diagnostic themselves by evaluating a specification's loss at several values of
-$\epsilon$ and watching which way it moves.
+**A note on Vehicle versions.** The code in this section needs **Vehicle 0.28.0 or later**.
+In 0.27.1 and earlier the loss compiled from a `forall` quantifier did not behave as the objective above requires: widening the input region, or searching it harder, made the compiled loss report the property as *better* satisfied rather than worse, and training against it made networks less robust.
+The cause was a single sign in the adversarial search that implements the inner $\max$: it descended the loss instead of ascending it, returning the *least* violating perturbation.
+Version 0.28.0 fixes it, and the results at the end of this chapter were obtained with it.
+The diagnostic that found the problem is worth keeping in your own toolkit: evaluate a specification's loss on a fixed network at several values of $\epsilon$, and check that it moves the way the quantifier demands.
+For a `forall` over the neighbourhood it must not fall as the neighbourhood grows.

 Next, we will load our Vehicle specification and define our constraint loss function: